jarves/jarves-standard/README.md

-Jarve Standard Edition
+Jarves Standard Edition
 ========================

-Jarves standard edition is a Symfony 3.0 + Jarves.
+Jarves standard edition is a Symfony standard edition 3.0 + Jarves installed.

 All you need to do to run Jarves is: